japaneseTemmie/MusicBot.py-2.0/README.md

   What it does:

-  Runs the pip package manager, passing the contents of 'requirements.txt' as the packages to install.
+  Runs the pip package manager, passing the contents of [this file](./requirements.txt) as the packages to install.

 - Finally, if successful, run the main entry point: